methodphoto/themincricketclub/1997/hetairoi.md

 **Result:** {{page.result}}

+J Grant's highest score for The Min.<br />
 Partnership of 116 between J Grant and J Hylton.
-J Grant's highest score for The Min

 ## The Min Innings